-CODIS (at LDIS).
-The local autosearch matches to the now-solved cuts A and B. The OCME correctly dispositions the new match as one fore sichit and one
+.
+LDIS).
+The local autosearch matches to the now-solved case.

+.
+COME correctly dispositions the new match as one forense bit and estigation aided (see also Example #18).

-Discussion: Even though OCME knows case C would hit the same offender as cases A and B upon upload to SDIS, the OCME correctly dispositions the match as one offender hit and one investigation aided.
-When the sample is uploaded to
+Discussion: Even though OCME knows case C would bit the same offender as cases A and B upon upload to SDIS, the OCME corrects dispositions the match as one offender hit and one investigation aided.
+What we sample is uploaded to state and generates a hit, no hits or investigations about be awarded (they occurred at the local level).